felixsuwarno/SaaS-Ledgerly-Billing_Reconciliation-Revenue_Analytics-Snowflake/README.md

 <br>

 Cohorts are based on each customer’s first paid invoice month.
+The chart includes first-paid customer cohorts from January 2022 through December 2023.

-2024 NRR compares December 2024 ending MRR against December 2023 starting MRR for customers who had recurring revenue entering 2024.
+2024 NRR compares December 2024 ending MRR against December 2023 starting MRR for customers with MRR > 0 in the December 2023 MRR base.

+This uses a December 2023 MRR base, not a strict active-on-January-1 membership filter.
+Customers are included if they have December 2023 MRR, even if their membership ended during December 2023.

+Formula:
+2024 NRR = December 2024 MRR / December 2023 MRR

 <br>